Bordeaux fans halt Nimes clash to protest against owners

 A group of fans brought back a banner to cheers and strung it up along one end of the ground.
 It read: "Against King Street and their two puppets Longuepee and Thiodet."

-The match then resumed and Bordeaux, who sit third in Ligue 1 despite such off-field turbulence, moved into a 2-0 lead through a Josh Maja brace before half-time.
+The match then resumed and Bordeaux, which sits third in Ligue 1 despite such off-field turbulence, moved into a 2-0 lead through a Josh Maja brace before half-time.